forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we've added these commands to `sf`:

+    * `lightning generate lwc test` : Create a Lightning web component test file.
+    * `lightning run lwc test` : Invoke Lightning Web Components Jest unit tests.
+    * `lightning setup lwc test` : Install Jest unit testing tools for Lightning Web Components.

+    The commands are in the JIT [plugin-lwc-test](https://github.com/salesforcecli/plugin-lwc-test) plugin.
+Rather than bundle it in the core Salesforce CLI, we automatically install the plugin the first time you run one of its commands, such as `lightning generate lwc test`.

 ## 1.74.7 (April 19, 2023) [stable]

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).